ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * HCX™ - VMware HCX application migration enables the scheduling and migration of thousands of VMs.
 For more information, see [VMware HCX Migration Types](https://techdocs.broadcom.com/us/en/vmware-cis/hcx/vmware-hcx/4-7/vmware-hcx-user-guide-4-7/migrating-virtual-machines-with-vmware-hcx/vmware-hcx-migration-types.html){: external}.
 * Advanced vCenter vMotion - For vSphere 7u1c patch 02 and later, vCenter supports the import of VMs from another {{site.data.keyword.vcf-auto-short}} that is not part of the same SSO Domain.
 The source {{site.data.keyword.vcf-auto-short}} must be version 6.5 or later.
-* Zerto or Veeam® - You might have Zerto or Veeam installed on your NAX-V environment and be competent in their usage.
+* {{site.data.keyword.hpe-zerto}} or Veeam® - You might have {{site.data.keyword.hpe-zerto}} or Veeam installed on your NAX-V environment and be competent in their usage.
 These products can be used to replicate VMs from the source data store to the target data store and then initiate a fail-over.
 And also to replicate a backup from the source cluster to a recovery on the target cluster.

 ## Network L2 extension
 {: #v2t-planning-nwl2ext}